-The Cast framework supports iOS version 9 and later, and is a dynamic framework.
+The Cast framework supports iOS 9 and later, and comes in both static and dynamic frameworks.

 See the Google Cast iOS API Reference for descriptions of all classes and methods.

 Note that newer generation Cast devices support guest mode for iOS but older generation devices do not.
 For details, see Guest Mode - Supported Cast Devices.

 Ensure that the Access WiFi Information switch in the Capabilities section of the target is set to "On".

 Additionally, your provisioning profile will need to support the Access WiFi Information capability.
 This can be added in the Apple Developer Portal.